-If you're looking to invest in preferred stock ETFs, there are a couple features to focus on.
+If you're looking to invest in preferred stock ETFs, there are a couple of features to focus on.
 The best preferred stock ETFs will be true to their stated objective, meaning that the majority of holdings will consist of preferred stocks (or they will closely track an index of preferred stocks).
 Since most preferred stock ETFs track the same or similar benchmark indexes, low costs become one of the main features to look for when trying to get the best deal for your money.

 You should also look for high assets under management and a long track record of performance.
 If you're looking for yield, a high current yield, such as the SEC 30-day yield, is a must.

-- SPDR Wells Fargo Preferred Stock ETF (PSK): Considering all of the qualities that make the best-preferred stock ETFs, PSK may be the best overall.
-With a solid current yield of 5.29% and a low expense ratio of 0.45%, PSK offers a good combination of income and low cost that preferred stock investors seek.
+- SPDR ICE Preferred Securities ETF (PSK): Considering all of the qualities that make the best-preferred stock ETFs, PSK may be the best overall.
+With a solid current yield of 5.15% and a low expense ratio of 0.45% as of March 2022, PSK offers a good combination of income and low cost that preferred stock investors seek.
 PSK tracks the Wells Fargo Hybrid and Preferred Securities Aggregate Index.

-- Invesco Preferred ETF (PGX): With assets under management near $5 billion, PGX is one of the largest preferred stock ETFs on the market.
+- Invesco Preferred ETF (PGX): With net assets over $7 billion, PGX is one of the largest preferred stock ETFs on the market.
 Higher assets can translate to more stable prices through greater liquidity.
-The current yield for PGX is 5.19% and expenses are 0.51%.
+The current yield for PGX was 5.20% as of March 2022, and expenses are 0.51%.
 PGX tracks the ICE BofAML Core Plus Fixed Rate Preferred Securities Index.

-- Global X Superincome Preferred ETF (SPFF): If you’re looking for high yield, SPFF may be the fund for you.
-Its current yield of 5.53% is higher than most preferred stock ETFs and the expense ratio of 0.58% is attractive.
-However, assets are on the low side at just $220 million.
+- Global X SuperIncome Preferred ETF (SPFF): If you’re looking for high yield, SPFF may be the fund for you.
+Its current yield of 5.69% is higher than most preferred stock ETFs, and the expense ratio of 0.58% is attractive.
+However, assets are on the low side at under $215 million, as of March 2022.